ronkeizer/vpc/README.md

                      smooth = TRUE)

 - *Direct sampling*: Sample event times directly from the distribution used to model the data (e.g. Weibull, exponential, Gompertz).
 The advantage of this approach is that it is much faster.
 It also does not require a dense grid.
-The disadvantage with this approach is however that the hazard is assumed constant over time, so models for which this is not the case cannot be simulated with this approach.
-This approach cannot easily be implemented in NONMEM but is quite straightforward in R. Example will follow soon.
+The disadvantage with this approach is however that the hazard is assumed constant over time, so models with time-dependent hazards cannot be simulated with this approach.
+This approach is straightforward in R but cannot easily be implemented in NONMEM.
+Example will follow soon.